ConnorScott-Ox/Professional-Profile/content/home/experience.md

   description = """
   Provided laboratory support for the Oxford Brain Bank, including:

-  * Routine immunostaining for diagnosing neurodegeneration.
-  * Human CNS Dissection.
+  * Human Brain Dissection.
+  * Preforming protein assays to diagnose neurodegenerative diseases in donors.
+  * Performing DNA sequencing on patients to determine prognosis of brain tumours.
   * Interviewing and Training new staff.
 """